Close

 Some notable features include:

-- An Adafruit Zero Spy Camera module located on the right side (Accessible via HTTP stream)
+• An Adafruit Zero Spy Camera module located on the back next to the thermal camera (Accessible via HTTP stream)

 Download